LogtalkDotOrg/logtalk3/manuals/sources/libraries/csv.rst

 The ``csv`` object uses the default values ``keep``, ``comma``, and ``false``.

-When writing CSV files, set the quoted fields option to ``false`` to write all non-numeric fields double-quoted (i.e. escaped).
+When writing CSV files or streams, set the quoted fields option to ``false`` to write all non-numeric fields double-quoted (i.e. escaped).

 The library objects can also be used to guess the separator used in a CSV file if necessary.
 For example: